For our November Blogapalooza-Hour, ChicagoNow has given us this topic:

-Moving beyond the meta-possibilities of simply writing about the inherent challenge of ChicagoNow’s monthly Blogapalooza-Hour, the challenge on my mind today is the one faced by south side activists – namely STOP & FLY – pushing the city to create a trauma center on the south side.
+Moving beyond the meta-possibilities of simply writing about the inherent challenge of ChicagoNow’s monthly Blogapalooza-Hour, the challenge on my mind today is the one faced by south side activists – namely STOP & FLY – pushing the city to create a Level 1 adult trauma center on the south side.

 The reason this is on my mind (and unlike my previous Blogapalooza entries, here and here, this one actually fits in with my Eye On Chi blog), is that I read an article today at DNAInfo by Sam Cholke about the latest in the south side activists’ ongoing push for a south side trauma center.
 Today’s advancement – and this is a big one – is that the effort got some new key supporters: state senator Mattie Hunter, as well as Dr. Phillip Verhoef of the University of Chicago Medical Center.

 This is significant for STOP & FLY because their campaign was launched in 2010 when STOP co-founder Damian Turner was shot and killed.
-Turner was shot at 61st and Cottage Grove, less than a mile from UCMC.
-But because there is no trauma center there, he was driven to Northwestern Memorial Hospital, about 11 and a half miles away.
+The 18-year-old Turner was shot at 61st and Cottage Grove, less than a mile from UCMC.

 When you consider the high volume of trauma victims (namely gunshot victims) on the south side, and when you consider that UCMC was one of the original 10 trauma centers in the city and closed in 1988 after three years of operation, you can understand why activists are outraged by the south side trauma desert.
 (For a more comprehensive feel on the neighborhoods and all things homicide, check out RedEye’s homicide tracker, which dates back to 2007.)